whitneyburton/portfolios/students/george_hudson/20150814-george_hudson-m1.markdown

 * Mitch Ashby (Module 2): “George is an excellent person to have in the Turing community.
 He knows a ton about coding for being a module 1 student but more importantly, he is always friendly to those around him, an extremely hard worker, and is always on time for stuff.
 In fact, I can’t remember a time this module that I showed up for warm up and George wasn’t there already." and when asked if there was something I could improve upon: "No man I think you’re good.
 Just remember to volunteer your time to help people once you get to module 2!"

+* Andrew Carmer (Module 4): "My first few experiences working with you were positive ones.
+You were receptive to my feedback, and still inquisitive and questionable when I didn't quite satisfy your questions.
+I like that you approached someone for help when you had questions in the first place.
+You also seem to be a proactive and responsive student, which I respect."

 * Rolen Le (WellMatch developer & Turing Mentor): "I would be more critical of your code if there were things to criticize! :wink:  You are well on your way to being an awesome programmer.
 From a learning comprehension standpoint,  you get everything and I am confident that you will do well during the rest of program."

+Feedback for myself: "I feel I need to work on my upfront communication when working in a group, establishing expectations and availability sooner."

 Community
 -------------------------------------